totalhack/zillion/README.md

 wh = Warehouse(config=config)
 ```

-Zillion also provides a helper script to boostrap a configuration file for an existing.
+Zillion also provides a helper script to boostrap a configuration file for an existing database.
 See `zillion.scripts.bootstrap_config.py`.

 <a name="executing-reports"></a>